What is a Midlevel Provider?

 Due to barriers to care issues, midlevel provider pilot programs have begun to enter the mainstream world of dental health care.

 View a timeline of the midlevel model being implemented throughout the United States (click to enlarge).

 ASDA’s policy on dental providers states that only a qualified dentist should perform the following functions, including but not limited to:

 - Prescribing drugs and/or other medications

 What Has ASDA Done?

-In March 2014, 170 dental students from Maine, Massachusetts, Connecticut and New York wrote Vermont lawmakers encouraging them to oppose midlevel provider legislation.
-Their efforts contributed to the defeat of that legislation in 2014.
+In Feb.
+2016, students from Massachusetts sent letters to lawmakers encouraging them to oppose midlevel provider legislation.
+Their efforts contributed to the defeat of the bill that year.

 ASDA keeps its members abreast of current legislation and other news about the issue of midlevel providers through ASDA’s monthly advocacy newsletter, the Advocacy Brief.

 Read what ASDA members are saying about midlevel providers: